Questions about taking the ELPE

-The ELPE consists of two examinations, written and oral.
-The written ELPE is a two-hour written exam administered to new international students at UCSB.
+The ELPE consists of two exercises, one written and one oral.
+The written ELPE is a two-hour written exercise administered to new international students at UCSB.
 You will be asked to write a response to a general academic topic.
 Your writing is then evaluated by EMS Program faculty to determine whether you should receive specialized instruction in graduate writing.
-The oral ELPE is a five- to ten-minute interview administered to new graduate students.
-You will speak with an EMS Program faculty member and answer questions about your academic field.
-Your responses are evaluated to determine whether you should enroll in an EMS oral skills course to improve your speaking fluency or pronunciation.
+The oral ELPE is a five-minute interview administered to new graduate students.
+You will respond to a prompt by recording a video on your computer.
+Your responses are evaluated by EMS Program faculty to determine whether you should enroll in an EMS oral skills course to improve your speaking fluency or pronunciation.

 The university expects all nonnative English-speaking graduate students to demonstrate proficiency in English.
 In order to help graduate students fulfill this expectation, The Graduate Division requires all international students whose first language is other than English take the ELPE.
 Students with qualifying TOEFL or IELTS scores may be exempt from the ELPE, and there are some other exceptions to the requirement, explained in the next sections.

 Nonnative speakers of English are exempted from both the oral and the written ELPE if they have completed all of their undergraduate degree (equivalent to a U.S. Bachelor’s degree) at a recognized English-medium institution.
 The Graduate Division determines which institutions meet this criterion; this is done when they receive and review all application materials for admission.
-If you are a new incoming student and have any questions on whether you are exempt, please contact the EMS Program Manager in July.
+If you are a new incoming student and have any questions on whether you are exempt, please contact the EMS Placement Administrator.
 Continuing students should check with their departments.

-International Graduate students who have been offered a teaching assistantship are selected to take a special oral English examination called the TA Language Evaluation.
-Students who have taken or who will take the TA Language Evaluation (an English language oral exam for prospective Teaching Assistants) do not take the oral ELPE.
-These students may, however, be required to take the written ELPE.
+International Graduate students who have been offered a teaching assistantship are selected to take a special oral English examination called the ITA Language Evaluation.
+Students who have taken or who will take the ITA Language Evaluation in the fall do not take the oral ELPE.
+(There are exceptions for TAs who will teach courses in a foreign language.)
+Graduate students who are exempt from the oral ELPE may still be required to take the written ELPE.

-If you took the fall quarter written ELPE, your result will be posted online.
-It usually takes a few days for the exams to be processed; see the EMS Program home page for news about when results will be posted.
+Once you take the oral or written ELPE, your result will be sent to you by email.
+It usually takes 12-14 days for your ELPE submission to be processed; see the EMS Program home page for news about when results will be posted.

 My written ELPE result says I should take a writing course, but I think my writing placement should be higher.
 May I re-take the ELPE?